Sandaig Bay

 Sandaig Bay is a coastal embayment, on a chord of 2.04 km, on a 194° orientation, located on the northwestern end of the sea loch, Loch Nevis, facing the Sound of Sleat.
 The bay is within the western end of the Knoydart peninsula, in the Lochaber district in the historical county of Inverness-shire on the north west coast of Scotland.

 Geography

 Sgurr an Eilein Ghiubhais near Mallaig.
 Looking at the cliffs near the top of Sgurr an Eilein Ghiubhais.
 Sandaig bay and Rubha Raonuill can be seen beyond.

-Directly south of Sandaig Bay is the sea Loch Hourn that separates the peninsulae of Kintail to the north and Knoydart to the south.
-The view to the west is the Sound of Sleat, dominated by the twin peaks of Beinn na Seamraig at 561 m and Ben Aslak at 610 m that overlook the bay on the Isle of Skye.
-Further to the north is a further two peaks on the Isle of Skye that can be seen from the bay, the closest peak to the bay and the highest peak on the north of Skye is Sgurr na Coinnich at 739 m and the furthest away is Beinn na Caillich at 732 m.
+Directly south of Sandaig Bay is the sea Loch Nevis that separates the peninsulae of Knoydart to the north-east and North Morar to the south.
+The view to the south-west is the Sound of Sleat, on which ferries leaving the port of Mallaig can be seen.
+Looking south are two peaks in North Morar, Sgurr Eireagoraidh at 548 metres and Sgurr Eilean Ghuibhais at 522 metres.

 Sandaig Bay is known by the blown sand that has accumulated at its head.
-At the head of the Bay in the north corner, is the former Roman Catholic chapel.
-At the east side of the bay lies several rocky islands, some two cable lengths from shore i.e. lying at the entrance to the bay.
-The larger islands are called Eilean Mòr, Fraoch Eilean and the smaller Sgeir nan Eun.
-The islands and together with western exposure, make it an unsafe anchorage.
+At the head of the Bay in the north corner, is the former Roman Catholic chapel, St Anthony's.
+Outside the bay lie several rocky islands, the largest of which are Eilean Dearg and Glas Eilean.